 Tucked away between the Lodore Falls Hotel & Spa, you’ll find the waterfall of the same name.
 Split by numerous rocks, the tumbling water looks like something from a fairy grotto, though in really wet weather it becomes something else entirely!
 Surrounded by oak woodlands that are a Site of Special Scientific Interest, the Lodore Falls are on private land but can be accessed via a roadside path.
 You could even pamper yourself after your visit with a trip to the spa.

 Take a look through our Borrowdale holiday cottages.

 Stock Ghyll Force, Ambleside

 If you’re after a gentle evening walk, waterfall included, then Stock Ghyll Force could be just the ticket.
-The river flows through Ambleside and used to power a number of mills, one of which is now the famous Bridge House.
+The river flows through Ambleside and is used to power a number of mills, one of which is now the famous Bridge House.
 Nowadays, it’s simply a lovely thing to look at, with the wider falls coming into sight first, followed by the taller falls further along the path.
-On the way, you can even see an old turnstile from when the Victorian landowner used you charge for viewings!
+On the way, you can even see an old turnstile from when the Victorian landowner used you charge for viewings.